zackstout/aoc-2025/old/README.md

 ### --- Day 19: Aplenty ---

+Part two: ⭐

 How many of huge set of possible combinations get validated by a simulated "workflow" process.

+The "workflows" involve checking whether one of a set of variables is greater than or less than (or equal to) some value.

+Nice, we got there by using DFS to find all the possible collections of conditions that can lead to an acceptance.
+Then we just needed a helper function to compute the size of each collection of conditions -- the product of the sizes of the allowed interval for each variable.

 ### --- Day 20: Pulse Propagation ---

+Part two: ⭐

 Complex signal network simulation: fewest number of steps to achieve a desired outcome.

+The key insight is that this outcomes occurs when a number of independent cycles align with one another, so we need the LCM of their lengths.

+Otherwise a fairly straightforward event processing simulation, using a queue.

 ### --- Day 21: Step Counter ---